Gabriel2409/obsidian_notes/Consistency patterns.md

 ### Strong consistency

 After a write, reads will see it.
 That means that a write is acknowledged only if all the replicas are successfully written to.
-Strong consistency works well in systems that need transaction but it makes the system less available.
+Strong consistency works well in systems that need [[Transaction]] but it makes the system less available.

 ### Combining approaches